tomsoderlund/social-scheduler/README.md

 	heroku config:set SSS_PASSWORD=MYPASSWORD
 	heroku config:set SSS_QUEUE_LIMIT=3

-Designed to be used with [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
+Designed to be used with [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler), but can also be triggered manually:

+	heroku run node app/update.js